-The FY 2020 financial statements were reclassified to conform to the FY 2021 Departmental financial statement presentation requirements.
-These reclassifications had no material effect on total assets, liabilities, net position, changes in net position or budgetary resources previously reported.
+The FY 2021 financial statements were reclassified to conform to the Department's FY 2022 financial statements requirements.
+These reclassifications have no material effect on total assets, liabilities, net position, changes in net position, budgetary resources, or custodial activity as previously reported.